smpetersgithub/AdvancedSQLPuzzles/readme.md

 *  [Behavior of Nulls](/Database%20Tips%20and%20Tricks/Behavior%20Of%20Nulls):  NULL markers are the bane of every developer, so I compiled a list of all the different SQL constructs and how they handle NULL markers.
 *  [Databricks Hive Demo](/Database%20Tips%20and%20Tricks/Databricks%20Hive%20Demo):  Setting up Databricks to connect to an Azure Data Lake and SQL Server is no easy task, so i created an end-to-end demo showing how to set everything up.

+## About Me

+Hi, I'm Scott Peters, an experienced SQL developer based in Austin, Texas.
+With over two decades of experience in the field, I've honed my skills in designing, developing, and maintaining complex databases, with a focus on the financial industry.

+My strengths lie in my ability to think in a set-based manner, grasp the relational model, and tackle complex data puzzles.
+I'm also skilled in technical writing, which has allowed me to effectively document my work.

+II am always eager to collaborate with fellow SQL developers.
+If you would like to connect, feel free to drop me a line!

 ## Conclusion

 :mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
 No detail is too small, and I appreciate all the help.